Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

 #=======================================================================================================================================
 # agent:

-  # Set how long to run the agent before shutting down itself (in milliseconds).
+  # Set the amount of time to run the agent before shutting down itself (in milliseconds).
 A negative value disables scheduled shutdown.
   # shutdown_time_ms: NEEDS_TO_BE_SET

-  # Enable to deinstrumentation classes on shutdown.
+  # Set to `true` to deinstrument classes on shutdown.
 If this is not enabled, the agent disables sensors on shutdown, but leaves instrumentation.
   # deinstrument_on_shutdown: NEEDS_TO_BE_SET

   #================================================================================================================================================================